Unlikely Allies Join Fight To Protect Free Speech On The Internet

 Currently, many Americans may agree with the choice to censor the Richard Spencers of the world, but McChesney says it might not always affect groups people don't like.

 "What's to stop them from turning around and saying, 'Well, we don't like these people who are advocating gay rights.
-We don't like these people who are advocating workers' rights,' " he says.
+We don't like these people who are advocating workers' rights'?" he says.

-That's the question leading both alt-right leader Spencer and left-leaning professor McChesney to call for the government to step in.
+That is the question leading both white nationalist Spencer and left-leaning professor McChesney to call for the government to step in.